by Marcia Hinds – Megan and Ryan’s Mom

 Please share the following dosage recommendations with your doctors.

-Dr. Richard Frye is the MTHFR Guru.
-He now practices at Phoenix Children’s Hospital.
-In an email to me this is what he said about the dosage amount for Leucovorin:
+This is the dosage that Dr. Frye recommends for Leucovorin.
+He is the MTHFR Guru and now practices at Phoenix Children’s Hospital.
+Dr. Frye said that he usually uses the 25 mg dose because it can be gotten in the generic brand and that makes it much cheaper.
+In an email to me this is what he said about the dosage to use:

 “The target dose of Leucovorin is 2 mg/kg/day in two divided doses with a maximum of 25mg twice a day.
 Ryan weighs 165 lbs. so he takes 50 mg of Leucovorin.
 For a 42 pound person (19kg), that would be 19 mg twice a day.
 I would round up to 20mg twice a day”